 ::::::::::::::::::::::Agency Approved | Published

-The Who.
+Who.
 What.
-Why.
-ROCO stands for something more than it could ever be, ipso facto.
-It is but the manifesto of an idea; a perpetual pursuit of sorts, taking it’s form within the eternity of a single moment which is, irrevocably, the canvas of life itself.
+Why. romen cole....or roco, stands for something more than it could ever be, ipso facto.
+He, it, I - is but the manifesto of an idea; a perpetual pursuit of sorts, taking it a provocative form within the eternity of a single moment which is, irrevocably, the canvas of life itself.

-I am not here to collect friends, or to hover over how many comments I've left or received.
-If I've left a thought or two in your book or sent you an FR, I am doing so because I genuinely appreciate your work.
+I'd like to assert that am not here to collect friends, or to hover over how many comments I've left or received.
+If I've left a thought or two in your book, I am doing so because I genuinely appreciate your work.
+If I've sent you an FR, it is because I probably felt that it would have been an injustice by not doing so.
 I have been known to be mildly loquacious at times, but I never waste a word or gesture.
 Everything has its place and purpose.

 Shoot with me.
 You will see.